San Miguel, Bulacan: The Pact of Biak-Na-Bato

+American occupation era

+Between 1903 and 1906, the adjacent town of San Ildefonso was consolidated with San Miguel due to the former's low income and inability to finance its expenditures in operating the local government.
+It was later separated from the town to become an independent town of its own when it became capable of meeting its expenses.

-Japanese occupation
+Japanese occupation era

 During World War II, Japanese Imperial ground troops entered and occupied the town municipality of San Miguel on 1942.
 Local Filipino troops of the Philippine Commonwealth Army and Philippine Constabulary units retreated into the nearby mountains to become the Bulakeño guerrilla resistance against the Japanese occupation forces until the province's liberation.